20 interactive teaching activities for in the interactive classroom

 3 Effective interactive teaching strategies to encourage speech in your classroom

 First, I want to put some activities in the spotlight.
 The following interactive student activities are three of the most effective ways to encourage more speech in your classroom.

 1. Think, pair and share

 Set a problem or a question around a certain topic, and pair up your students.
-Give each pair of students enough time so they can reach a proper conclusion, and permit the kids to share their conclusion in their personal voice.
+Give each pair of students enough time so they can reach a proper conclusion, and permit the kids to share their conclusion in their voice.
 This way your students will be engaged, communicating, and remember more of the class than ever before.

 Interactive brainstorming is mostly performed in group sessions.
 The process is useful for generating creative thoughts and ideas.
 Brainstorming helps students learn to work together, and above all, learn from each other.
-You’ll be surprised of all the great ideas they come up with!
-Check out these 8 fun brainstorming apps you can use in your classroom, or use BookWidgets' Mindmap widget to structure thinking.
+You’ll be surprised by all the great ideas they come up with!
+Check out these 8 fun brainstorming apps you can use in your classroom, or use BookWidgets’ Mindmap widget to structure thinking.